getinstachip/vpx-docs/README.md

 From these examples, we can see it is advantageous to provide module interfaces and concise logic descriptions in the specifications.
 ---

-## Using the `vpx document` Command

-The `vpx document` command will soon generate module documentation based on RTL code or natural language input.

-Coming soon.

-## Using the `vpx debug` Command

-The `vpx debug` command will offer debugging tools, including logic cone analysis, timing diagrams, and autonomous RTL debugging assistance.

-Coming soon.

----